great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 <SetupAndInstallForSqlData />

-And for instructions on installing GX for use with hosted data systems, read:
+Install GX for use with hosted data systems, read:

 <SetupAndInstallForHostedData />